Mr-mist23110/log/README.md

 **8/19/2020**
 today I don't have much to say except for the epic smoothie fail I had today It was DISGUSTING.
 Well thats it.

+**8/20/2020**
+so iv'e been wondering why did github choose coffescript for their coding language since i haven't learned to code this language.
+I cant do any thing I can only **BOLD** words. thanks :)